 Do you own a Medela Pump in Style Breast Pump?
 If so, you may notice that your breast pump isn’t nearly as efficient at pumping milk as it used to be.
 Don’t worry 90% of the time, you can easily restore your breast pump back to its original condition quickly and easily.
-Try these common solutions to fix any problems with your Medela Pump in Style Backpack, On the Go Tote, or the Metro Bag breast pump.
+I have listed a few common problems with reduced suction on Medela breast pump, try these solutions to fix any problems with your Medela Pump in Style Backpack, On the Go Tote, or the Metro Bag breast pump.

 Check Your Tubing at the Faceplate Connectors